Bachelor’s Degree in Nutrition Science

 - Objective 3.
 At least 50% of program graduates are admitted to a supervised practice program within 12 months of graduation.

 - Objective 4.
-The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for registered dietitian nutritionist is at least 80%.
+The nutrition program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for registered dietitian nutritionist is at least 80%.

 - Objective 5.
 Of graduates applying to graduate or professional education programs, 80% will gain admission.
 (Program-specific objective)